How to use Conditional Logic in surveys

 Conditions contain one or multiple Triggers that, if met, will result in the Action.
 Conditions can be set to meet “any” or “all” triggers.

-Make sure you plan carefully, test and pilot the survey
+Make sure you carefully plan, test and pilot the conditional survey

 Conditional Logic can be simple or quite complex depending upon the number of actions, conditions and triggers specified.

 A conditional survey that uses conditional logic requires careful and meticulous planning, execution, testing and piloting in order to avoid errors and ensure the survey objectives are met.